Neil H. Buchanan

 Neil Harold Buchanan is an American economist, legal scholar, and professor.
-He is currently a Professor of Law at University of Florida Levin College of Law in Gainesville, Florida, specializing in tax policy and tax law.
+He is currently a visiting professor of law at University of Toronto Faculty of Law, specializing in tax policy and tax law, and a professor emeritus at University of Florida Levin College of Law.

-Background

-Education and personal life
+Early life

-Buchanan was born on April 20, 1959 in Hartford, Connecticut, United States.
+Buchanan was born on April 20, 1959, in Hartford, Connecticut, United States.
 He received his A.B. in Economics from Vassar College in 1981.
 He then received his PhD in Economics and his A.M. in Economics from Harvard, where he also spent time teaching undergraduate courses and working at think-tanks.